Belfast Parks and Recreation Department

 - Start planning for next year!

-Registration fee is $20 per boat for boaters age 14 and over.
-Registration fee for those age 13 and younger is $5 per boat.
+The registration fee is $20 per team for boaters age 14 and over.
+The registration fee for those aged 13 and younger is $10 per team.

 - Team 1 – Non-profit youth organizations, schools, camps, sports teams, etc. up to age 13